 How to tell if a crypto project is legit

-- Understand that the cryptocurrency industry is inherently risky because we are swimming in untested waters.
+Understand that the cryptocurrency industry is inherently risky because we are swimming in untested waters, sometimes with sharks.
 Proceed with caution with each cryptocurrency project you approach.
 Here are a few ways to be proactive in your research:

 - Study the team behind the project as well as their previous crypto endeavors.
 Look at the founders’ LinkedIn profiles to see if they have recommendations from other notable industry players, as well as relevant experience.
 Who is the CTO or Lead Developer and what is their past work history?
 What can you learn from the social media channels of these executives and engineers?
 While this may only give you a cursory glance at a project’s team, it’s just common sense to try and get comfortable with the team of a project you might potentially be trusting with your information and cryptocurrency.

-- Be very cautious with social media groups that say they are the official channel of a particular project.
-Before entering any Telegram group, check on the original website.
-There, you will find links to all the official social media channels, usually at the bottom of the homepage.
+- Be very cautious with social media groups posing as the “official channel” of a particular project.
+Before entering any Telegram or other platform group, check on the original website.
+There, you will find links to all their official social media channels, usually at the bottom of the homepage.
 These are the only sites endorsed by the real project.

 Take these tips into consideration before you engage in cryptocurrency trading on exchanges: